DasMaffin/GMod-Quests-Base/README.md

 #### Base
 - type - the type of a quest as string value (e.g. "killQuest")
 - completed - wether or not the quest has been completed.
+- rewardsClaimed - wether or not the rewards have been claimed.
+- uniqueId - the (hopefully) unique Id for each quest.
 - player - the player this quest is assigned to.
 #### KillQuest
 - requiredKills - The kills that are required to complete the quest.